estr3llas/estr3llas.github.io/_posts/2024-2-11-asymmetric-cryptography-a-mathematical-introduction.md

 - Φ(N) = Φ(p*q) = Φ(p)Φ(q) = (p-1)(q-1)

-> Remember that P and Q are prime numbers, so the number of coprimes of P and Q will always be P-1 and Q-1.
+> Remember that P and Q are prime numbers, so the number of coprimes to P and Q will always be P-1 and Q-1.

 For security reasons, discard P & Q.